-Amanda King is the Program Associate for the Wilson Center’s Environmental Change and Security Program.
-She supports public and private convenings centered on advancing and informing policies for multi-sector approaches at the intersection of environment, health, and security.
-King communicates program activities through digital platform mediums and contributes to program research, analysis, and communications, including authoring articles on the award-winning blog, New Security Beat.
+Amanda King was the Program Associate for the Wilson Center’s Environmental Change and Security Program until January 2023.
+She supported public and private convenings centered on advancing and informing policies for multi-sector approaches at the intersection of environment, health, and security.
+King communicated program activities through digital platform mediums and contributes to program research, analysis, and communications, including authoring articles and serving as Assistant Editor for the award-winning blog, New Security Beat.

-Her research interests focus on the nexus between climate, food security, global security, gender, and international development.
+Her research interests focus on the connections between environmental change and human security, particularly food security, gender dynamics, conflict and peacebuilding, and international development.
+King also served as a co-chair of the Environmental Peacebuilding Association’s Young Professionals Interest Group from 2020-2021, which provides a peer-led platform that aims to support young professionals entering or currently working in the field of environmental peacebuilding.
 She previously served as a Peace Corps Volunteer in Benin, where she worked closely with local women’s groups on sustainable agricultural practices.
-Amanda earned her M.S. in environmental policy from Bard College’s Center for Environmental Policy and B.A. in environmental studies from Illinois Wesleyan University.
+King earned her M.S. in environmental policy from Bard College’s Center for Environmental Policy and B.A. in environmental studies from Illinois Wesleyan University.